TLindqvist/TransactionMonad/README.md

 - Dapper.Fsharp wraps Dapper, a micro-ORM, and provides som basic computation expression builders for making basic queries.
 - One downside compared to EF Core is that you have to update the DbModels, perform mapping to your domain models
+- Another downside is that you don't get any help in preventing bad queries, N+1 for example
 - A second downside compared to EF core is that you are required to do extra work when using some sort of joined queries
 - Dapper.Fsharp does not support such complex queries as LINQ and EF Core does.
 This means that you might have to resort to raw SQL.
 Personally, I am fine with that since the database layer is testable,e specially with test containters.
 - The biggest upside is that the persistance layer will be a separate module will work the same way all of the time.